tlcaputi/cookiecutter-data-science/README.md

 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── build           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
-│   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+│   ├── analyze         <- Scripts to run the analyses
-│   │   ├── predict_model.py
+│      ├── predict_model.py
-│   │   └── train_model.py
+│      └── train_model.py
-│   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
 │
 └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 ```